pkesist/buildpal/Documentation/quickstart.rst

 .. note:

-    There is no need to explicitly specify TCP port to use.
-Each server is automatically discovered.
+    There is no need to explicitly specify TCP port.
+Each server is automatically discovered using UDP multicast.

 .. note: